What Is a USDA Loan? Here's How to Know If You're Eligible

 • Longer processing times: Lenders need to verify several things in your application, resulting in a longer underwriting timeline compared to other mortgages.

-⭐ Who is it best for?
+⭐ Who are USDA loans best for?
 USDA loans are ideal for first-time homebuyers and low-income families who don’t have a large down payment saved.
 If you meet all the USDA loan requirements, this program can be an excellent alternative to FHA loans.

 USDA loan process